 You can attempt to capture funds for up to 29 days after a successful authorization, but we recommend capturing sooner rather than later – PayPal can’t ensure that 100% of the authorized funds will be available during that entire 29-day period.

 For more details on PayPal authorizations, see PayPal’s article on Authorization & Capture.

-While most payment types settle transactions in batches, PayPal funds are captured immediately when you submit each transaction for settlement.
-This allows us to give you instant feedback on whether a settlement was successful, so you can confidently ship your goods or provide your services.
+Unlike other payment methods, PayPal transactions are not settled in batches; instead, funds are captured right after you submit each transaction for settlement.
+This allows us to instantly inform you when a settlement is successful, so you can confidently ship your goods or provide your services immediately.

-When settlement is successful, you’ll receive a processor settlement response of Settled.
+When settlement is successful, you’ll receive a processor settlement response of Settling.
+Within two hours, Settling PayPal transactions transition to Settled.
 Otherwise, you’ll receive a declined or pending response, depending on the situation and whether you’re using multiple partial settlements.
 See our transaction status reference for more info.

-If you have a delayed order fulfillment process, we also support multiple partial settlements against the same authorization, which is helpful if you send physical goods to customers in multiple shipments.
-You can create a parent authorization for the entire order amount, and when you’re ready to send each portion of the order, you can charge the customer for that portion in a separate child transaction.
-For more details on this functionality, see our developer documentation.
+Multiple partial settlements are available for PayPal and Venmo transactions, and allow you to settle multiple amounts against a single authorization.
+This method can be helpful if you have a delayed order fulfillment process or if you send physical goods to customers in multiple shipments.
+You can create a parent authorization for the entire order amount, and when you’re ready to send each portion of the order, you will charge the customer for that portion in a separate child transaction.
+Learn more in our developer documentation.

-PayPal requires that refunds are issued within 180 days of the sale.
+PayPal requires that refunds are issued within 180 days of the initial sale.

 Disputed PayPal transactions can be managed in either the Braintree Control Panel or in the PayPal Resolution Center.
 Learn more.